 Having your own controllable “warm spot” could sound like a far-distant dream, but owning a home proofing box is possible these days.
 Thanks to Brod & Taylor for making their affordable home proofer, it’s a fantastic tool to make baking bread at home so much easier:

-Mix starter with water that’s over 68C (155F) and it’ll damage the bacteria inside.
-You won’t necessarily kill the starter, but you can lower its effectiveness.
-If the dough’s proofing temperature is above 40C, expect it to rise, but at a slower rate.
+Mix the starter with water that’s over 68C (155F) and it’ll damage the yeast cells and bacteria it contains.
+You won’t necessarily 100% kill the starter, but it will lower its effectiveness.

-Like salt, sugar diverts water from the yeast to soak it up itself.
-This inhibs the yeast’s ability to respire and prevents the dough from rising.
+Like salt, sugar diverts water from the yeast by soaking it up.
+This slows the yeast’s ability to respire and prevents the dough from rising.
 If you want to sweeten your sourdough loaf you should:

-If your tap water has a lot of chlorine in, fill a jug of water and leave it to sit on the counter for 10 minutes before measuring.
-This will allow the chlorine to evaporate so you can use it to make bread.
-You might also find joy using a water filter, but I am unable to find scientific proof for this.
+If your tap water has a lot of chlorine in it, fill a jug of water and leave it to sit on the counter for 30 minutes before measuring.
+This lets the chlorine to evaporate so you can use it to make bread.
+You might also find joy in using a water filter, but I am unable to find scientific proof for this.